ChicoSantos10/SSSEngine/README.md

 ### Dependencies

-- System APIs only (Win32, Linux, Vulkan SDK, DX12 SDK)
+- System APIs only (Win32, Linux and Wayland, Vulkan SDK, DX12 SDK, C Runtime Library)
 - This ensures the code is optimized for its own use case
 - This also allows me to explore and learn more about multiple software and game architecture